AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/subnetworks.md

 - and so on

 Very useful for making subnetworks is the <ItemLink id="quartz_fiber"/>.
-It transfers power between networks without connecting them, allowing you to power subnets without needing to put energy acceptors and power cables everywhere
+It transfers power between networks without connecting them, allowing you to power subnets without needing to put energy acceptors and power cables everywhere.